pingcap/docs-cn/tiflash/use-tiflash.md

 > **Note:**
 >
 > Before v4.0.3, the behavior of reading from TiFlash replica in a non-read-only SQL statement (for example, `INSERT INTO ...
 SELECT`, `SELECT ...
 FOR UPDATE`, `UPDATE ...`, `DELETE ...`) is undefined.
 In v4.0.3 and later versions, internally TiDB ignores the TiFlash replica for a non-read-only SQL statement to guarantee the data correctness.
-That is, for [smart selection](#smart-selection), TiDB automatically chooses the non-TiFlash replica; for [engine isolation](#engine-isolation) that specifies TiFlash replica **only**, TiDB reports an error; and for [manual hint](#manual-hint), TiDB ignores the hint.
+That is, for [smart selection](#smart-selection), TiDB automatically selects the non-TiFlash replica; for [engine isolation](#engine-isolation) that specifies TiFlash replica **only**, TiDB reports an error; and for [manual hint](#manual-hint), TiDB ignores the hint.

 ## Use TiSpark to read TiFlash replicas